ZenHubHQ/zenhub-enterprise/k8s-cluster/README.md

 ## 6. Roadmap

-Future features in progress:
+ZenHub Enterprise On-Premise 3.0.0 is actively in development and is currently available as a beta release.
+Prior to launching our Release Candidate, we are planning to add the following features:

-- MongoDB/DocuemntDB TLS
+- TLS support for MongoDB/DocumentDB
-- Browsers extensions downlaod
+- Support for downloading and serving ZenHub browser extensions
-- Admin interface UI
+- An administration interface UI for some internal application configuration
-- previous ZHE versions migration scripts
+- Scripts for facilitate migration between 2.x.x and 3.x.x versions of ZenHub Enterprise On-Premise
-- support for Github Enterprise 3
+- Support for GitHub Enterprise Server 3.0.0
-- support IAM roles to authorize ZHE to write bucket objects
+- Support for IAM role authorization when writing objects to S3 buckets